Sumatran tiger: Evolution

-Analysis of DNA is consistent with the hypothesis that Sumatran tigers became isolated from other tiger populations after a rise in sea level that occurred at the Pleistocene to Holocene border about 12,000–6,000 years ago.
+Analysis of DNA is consistent with the hypothesis that Sumatran tigers became isolated from other tiger populations after a rise in sea level that occurred at the Pleistocene to Holocene transition about 12,000–6,000 years ago.
 In agreement with this evolutionary history, the Sumatran tiger is genetically isolated from all living mainland tigers, which form a distinct group closely related to each other.
 The isolation of the Sumatran tiger from mainland tiger populations is supported by multiple unique characters, including two diagnostic mitochondrial DNA nucleotide sites, ten mitochondrial DNA haplotypes and 11 out of 108 unique microsatellite alleles.
 The relatively high genetic variability and the phylogenetic distinctiveness of the Sumatran tiger indicates that the gene flow between island and mainland populations was highly restricted.

 Characteristics

 The Sumatran tiger was described based on two zoological specimens that differed in skull size and striping pattern from Bengal and Javan tiger specimens.
 It is darker in fur colour and has broader stripes than the Javan tiger.
 Stripes tend to dissolve into spots near their ends, and on the back, flanks and hind legs are lines of small, dark spots between the regular stripes.
 The frequency of stripes is higher than in other subspecies.

 Males have a prominent ruff, which is especially marked in the Sumatran tiger.

 The Sumatran tiger is one of the smallest tigers.
 Males measure between the pegs 2.2 to 2.55 m in head-to-body length, with the greatest skull length of 295 to 335 mm and weigh 100 to 140 kg.
 Females weigh 75 to 110 kg and measure 2.15 to 2.30 m in length between the pegs with a greatest length of skull of 263 to 294 mm.